North Scottsdale Real Estate Market Report — August 2026

 Scottsdale Unified District… A-Rated District

-The flagship North Scottsdale high school is Desert Mountain High School, which serves 85255 and 85262.
-Per ADE FY25, Desert Mountain High earned an A letter grade with 99.14 total points… the highest score among any traditional high school in Scottsdale Unified District.
-Chaparral High School (A, 92.78 points) and Saguaro High School (A, 90.75 points) also serve North Scottsdale addresses.
-In Paradise Valley Unified portions of 85255 and 85254 boundary, Pinnacle High School earned an A grade with 97.27 points and a 10.00 graduation rate score.
-In far-north 85262 Cave Creek territory, Cactus Shadows High School earned an A grade with 95.49 points.
+The flagship North Scottsdale high school is Desert Mountain High School, serving 85255 and 85262.
+Per ADE FY25 it earned an A letter grade with 99.14 total points… the highest score of any traditional high school in Scottsdale Unified District.
+Chaparral High (A, 92.78) and Saguaro High (A, 90.75) also serve North Scottsdale addresses.
+Pinnacle High (A, 97.27, 10.00 graduation score) covers the Paradise Valley Unified boundary zones, and Cactus Shadows High (A, 95.49) covers far-north 85262 Cave Creek Unified territory.

 Desert Mountain High School